 Why the Break/Fix Model for IT Services Is Dying

-The frequency at which new technologies emerge continues to disrupt the old break/fix operating model, as more organizations opt instead to partner with a Managed Services Provider (MSP).
+The frequency at which new technologies emerge continues to disrupt the break/fix operating model, as more organizations opt instead to partner with a Managed Services Provider (MSP).

 What’s the Difference Between Break/Fix and Managed Services?

-The break/fix definition means a primarily reactive approach to maintaining IT infrastructure.
+Break/fix is, by definition, a primarily reactive approach to maintaining IT infrastructure.

-The organization only engages with external engineers when a piece of hardware fails, or in-house IT professionals cannot locate the root of a problem within their system.
+The organization only engages with external engineers when a piece of hardware fails, or when in-house IT professionals cannot locate the root of a problem within their system.